 Each of these resources include suggestions for analyzing common light sources.

-NSTA has created a How do we know what starts of made of? collection of resources to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY located near the top of the page (at right in the blue box).
+NSTA has created a How do we know what stars are made of? collection of resources to support teachers and families using this task.
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.

 Web SeminarScience Update: A Deep Dive into NASA's X-57, February 17, 2022

 Join us on Thursday, February 17, 2022, from 7:00 PM to 8:00 PM ET for a deep dive into the X-57 Maxwell, NASA's all-electric x-plane....

 Web SeminarBook Beat Live!
 Uncovering Student Ideas with Formative Assessment Probes, December 15, 2021